-Tip- Always perform a patch test before applying on the face.
+Tip- Always perform a patch test before applying it to the face.
 You can use a small amount on the skin, wait for the next 24 hours.
 If your skin looks normal, you can use the product.

 The product is safe to use and can be used by everyone, irrespective of gender.
-You don’t really need your dermatologist prescription to use it.
+You don’t really need your dermatologist’s prescription to use it.
 You can get it easily get it over-the-counter or online.
-The most common concentration of azelaic acid is of 10%
+The most common concentration of azelaic acid is 10%

 Benefits of Azelaic Acid for Skin

-- Excellent skin lighter: Azelaic acid decrease the production of melanin and prevent the activity of an enzyme called tyrosinase.
+- Excellent skin lighter: Azelaic acid decreases the production of melanin and prevents an enzyme called tyrosinase activity.
 It lightens the complexion.
 Azelaic acid also opens the skin pores.